-Participants are expected to tap from broad-based knowledge and experiences of communication and media experts, with a view to learning techniques in promoting cooperation among citizens, stakeholders and government, especially as it relates to explaining merits of government action.
+Participants at the conference are expected to tap from broad-based knowledge and experiences of communication and media experts, with the view to learning techniques in promoting cooperation among citizens, stakeholders and government, especially as it relates to explaining merits of government action.

-Others are Prof. Nkereuwem Udoaka, Head, Department of Communication Arts, University of Uyo; Dr. Rotimi Oladele, President, Nigerian Institute of Public Relations; Mr. Emeka Oparah, Director, Communications, Airtel Nigeria and Mr. Moheed Musikilu, Managing Director, Premium Times Services Limited.
+Others are Prof Nkereuwem Udoaka, Head, Department of Communication, Arts, University of Uyo; Dr. Rotimi Oladele, President, Nigerian Institute of Public Relations; Mr. Emeka Oparah, Director, Communications, Airtel Nigeria and Mr. Mojeed Musikilu, Managing Director, Premium Times Services Limited.